Ligament reconstruction

 The most important ligamentous injuries include trauma to the following:

-Knee injuries may often affect any combination of ligament, cartilage or structure, so an early assessment on the acutely injured knee is vital.
+Knee injuries may often affect any combination of ligament, cartilage or structure, so an early assessment of the acutely injured knee is vital.

 If you have injured one of the ligaments around your knee, you will need an urgent clinical assessment and appropriate X-rays and MRI scans.